Custom package

 If True, new will be the updated GroupCallParticipant.

-changed_username
+property changed_username

 Whether the channel’s username was changed or not.